Now ’twas time to seek out Snakes-Purr.

 “If Snakes-Purr took your uncle’s verses, why doth he speak so ill of cats?” arrkst Luvvie, doubtful.
 “And put kind words of us into a villain’s mouth?
 Heark this, from a fool play where one man hopes to cut collops off another.
 The villain says, Some men there are love not a gaping pig.
 Some that are mad if they behold a cat.”

 “A gaping pig?” arrkst Picker.
 “You?”

 “Cat was my kew,” sayt Luvvie.
 “The players did not see me enter.
 They thought the mad applauds were for them.
-Then he that played the villain sayt: There is no firm reason to be rendered why he cannot abide a gaping pig, why he a harmless necessarie cat.
-The beholders all screeched with feigned fear, calling to him: Look behind you.
+The villain continued: There is no firm reason to be rendered why he cannot abide a gaping pig, why he a harmless necessarie cat.
+The beholders all screeched in feigned fear, calling to him: Look behind you.
 And I fled before he cut a collop off me to show what a true villain he were.”

 “So,” sayt I. “What we’ve learnt is, some need no reason to hate us poor cats.
 But we know Snakes-Purr’s reason.
 My uncle writ better than he, and you win more applauds.”

 “Then I’ll hate him, and aid you,” swore Luvvie.